 The rising importance of data has thrown up new challenges ranging from competition policy to privacy to the geostrategic implications of 5G.
 The importance of understanding and addressing these new challenges has been made more urgent by a growing, popular backlash against some aspects of the digital economy.
 This 'techlash' is perhaps inevitable as every great new tool can be used for both good and bad.
-Health data can yield new insights for better fitness and to cure disease, but it can also allow an insurance company or employer to discriminate.
+As we have seen, data can yield insights for contact tracing, but can lead to privacy concerns.
 Data on political preferences helps new candidates compete for public office, but it can also help deliver disinformation.
-And data can help refugees resettle but can also help regimes retaliate.
 And there is an increasing sense that only the tip of the iceberg is in view.